xv/ICSharpCode.TextEditor-Lexers/README.md

 // insert the directory path of the desired .xshd file var synDir = Application.StartupPath + "\\Syntax";

-// Check if directory exists to prevent throwing an exception if (Directory.Exists(synDir))
+// check if directory exists to prevent throwing an exception if (Directory.Exists(synDir))
 {
     // create new provider with the highlighting directory